danieljordanviray/danieljordanviray.github.io/_posts/2025-06-06-Building-a-Self-Driving-Car---Lane-Detection-Using-Hough-Transform-(Inferring-Straight-Lines-in-an-Image).md

 ![png](/images/060625_output_45_0.png)

+And there we have it!
+We've detected the traffic lanes using the Hough Transform algorithm!

 #### Is Hough Transform Used in the Real-World?
 Limitations to Hough Transform

 Now, we have one line each for the left and right lane.
-However, notice that the right lane is not perfectly straight.
-It curves off towards the right in the image.
+However, notice that the actual right traffic line is not perfectly straight in the image.
+It curves off towards the right up ahead.

 This is a limitation of the Hough Transform algo, which predicts straight lines.
 If I were to extend the right Hough Transform line further into the image (or to infinity), it would veer off course.